zaidmohd/azure_arc/docs/azure_stack_hci/hcibox/_index.md

 ### Next steps

-ArcBox is a sandbox that can be used for a large variety of use cases, such as an environment for testing and training or a kickstarter for proof of concept projects.
-Ultimately, you are free to do whatever you wish with ArcBox.
-Some suggested next steps for you to try in your ArcBox are:
+HCIBox is a sandbox that can be used for a large variety of use cases, such as an environment for testing and training or a kickstarter for proof of concept projects.
+Ultimately, you are free to do whatever you wish with HCIBox.
+Some suggested next steps for you to try in your HCIBox are:

 - Deploy sample databases to the PostgreSQL instance or to the SQL Managed Instance
 - Use the included kubectx to switch contexts between the two Kubernetes clusters